jahaltom/mtDNA-Pre-term-birth-association-/README.md

 ## Combinbe MDS/PCA data with mother and child metadata.
 ### Combine.py:
-Takes MDS/PCS files generated above and adds it into the metadata for mother and child.
+Takes MDS/PCS files generated above and adds it into the metadata (MetadataFinal.M.tsv,MetadataFinal.C.tsv) for mother and child.
 Outputs MetadataFinal.C.2.tsv and MetadataFinal.M.2.tsv.

 ## Multiple linear regression (MLR)
 Use MetadataFinal.M.2.tsv (mother) and MetadataFinal.C.2.tsv (child) for the MLR.